maurosoria/dirsearch/.github/ISSUE_TEMPLATE/bug_report.md

 ### Any additional information?

-OS, python version, screenshots, dirsearch command, console output, ...?
+Screenshots, dirsearch log, dirsearch version, used command, ...?

-#### Checker:
- - [ ] I tested in the latest version of dirsearch